renderorange/weather-api/README.txt

 Additionally, the moment and node-dht-sensor libraries are also used.
 Both are defined in the package.json file within the project's base dir and can be installed via npm.

+    server ~/weather-api $ npm install

-Of note, the node-dht-sensor library requires the bcm2835 C library installed to the Raspberry Pi before installing through npm, else installation will fail.
+Of note, the node-dht-sensor library requires the bcm2835 C library installed to the Raspberry Pi before installing through npm, else installation will fail.  (see the 'INSTALLATION' section above).

 # AUTHOR